zowe/docs-site/docs/user-guide/initialize-security-configuration.md

 :::info**Required roles:** system programmer, security administrator
 :::

+**Important:** Consult with your security administrator before you proceed with initializing Zowe security configurations.

 The JCL member `.SZWESAMP(ZWESECUR)` is provided to assist with the security configuration.
 Before submitting the `ZWESECUR` JCL member, you should customize it to match site security rules.
 For script driven scenarios, you can run the command `zwe init security` which uses `ZWESECUR` as a template to create a customized member in `.CUST.JCLLIB` which contains the commands needed to perform the security configuration.

 :::note